Joe-Goodsell/LanternHeadSource/README.md

 ## Shaders and Special Effects

 We developed two custom shaders for our game: the [Heat Haze Shader]("Assets/HeatHaze.shader") and the [Enemy Special Attack Shader]("Assets/EnemySpecialAttack.shader").
-These shaders explored the power of the \_CameraSortingLayerTexturein shader language to create distinct distortion effects that integrated with the in-game scene and make more appeling visual effects.
+These shaders explored the power of the \_CameraSortingLayerTexture in shader language to create distinct distortion effects that integrated with the in-game scene and make more appeling visual effects.

 Drawing inspiration from [this tutorial]("https://www.youtube.com/watch?v=-spc1GJAtLY"), we discovered that through manipulating unity layer settings, we could create a transparent shader capable of manipulating the camera view to introduce interesting distortion effects to our game environment.